JohnBSmith/misc/system/parity1/README.md

 ### Parity file data stream ###

-The input file is split into blocks of size 16 Kibibyte.
+The input file is split into blocks of size 16 kibibyte.
 The last block is probably shorter.
 The remainder of the buffer is then filled with `0x00`.

 For each input block the following parity block is calculated:
-* 64 CRC-32 of the input block split into 256 Byte subblocks.
+* 64 CRC-32 of the input block split into 256 byte subblocks.
 * The SHA2-256 of the input block.
 * The CRC-32 of the 64 CRC-32 + SHA-256 itself.

-So each parity block is 64*4 + 32 + 4 = 292 Bytes large.
+So each parity block is 64*4 + 32 + 4 = 292 bytes large.

 The CRC-32 values are stored in little endian.
 The used polynomial is `0xedb88320`.